Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Full response

 where $t$ is the laser's reception time as measured in the receiver's S/C frame.
 The corresponding emission and reception times at the SSB are given by $t-\delta_s(t)$ and $t-\delta_r(t)$, respectively.
 Here, $\delta_s(t)$ and $\delta_r(t)$ denote the propagation delays associated with the sender and receiver S/C, and can be approximated as (see e.g. Sec.~IV~B of~\cite{PhysRevD.106.103001})

-The positions of the sender and receiver spacecraft are given by $\mathbf{R}_s(t)$ and $\mathbf{R}_s(t)$, $L_l(t)$ denotes the laser's optical path along the link $l$, $L_l(t)/c$ is the inter-spacecraft light travel time and $c$ is the speed of light.
+The positions of the sender and receiver spacecraft relative to the SSB are given by $\mathbf{R}_s(t)$ and $\mathbf{R}_r(t)$, $L_l(t)$ denotes the laser's optical path along the link $l$, $L_l(t)/c$ is the inter-spacecraft light travel time and $c$ is the speed of light.

 Several previous works have explored the impact of realistic ESA orbits~\cite{PhysRevD.106.103001, Garcia-Quiros:2025usi,inference_tdi_inf} in LISA data analysis.
 Here we adopt an equal-arm-length configuration and compute the S/C positions with the class \texttt{AnalyticOrbit} from the LDC software tools \cite{lisa_data_challenge_working_group_2022_7332221}.
 Note that even with this orbital configuration, the rotation of LISA makes the light travel time time-dependent and, in general, \mbox{$L_l(t)\neq L_{-l}(t)$~\cite{Neil_Cornish_2003, PhysRevD.69.022001, PhysRevD.69.082001,PhysRevD.71.022001}}.